allfoxwy/Threat/README.markdown

 - Prioritise Shield Block if HP less than 40%
 - Sunder Armor would be cast **once** on engage to generate initial threat to hold mobs away from healer
 - Buff self with Battle Shout
+- Attempt to Disarm Elite or World Boss.
+However if the attempt failed because of immune, this event would be recorded and would not attempt again.
 - When HP less than 85%, use Shield Block if target enemy is targeting player.
 - Apply Sunder Armor up to 5 stacks.
 Refresh after 25 seconds
 - Use Bloodthrist or Shield Slam according to talents
 - Use Heroic Strike when rage overflow

+## Reset known Disarm immune table
+Like all WoW addon, it is saved in WTF folder:

+    <WoW_game_folder>/WTF/Account/<Your_account_name>/SavedVariables/Threat.lua

+In case you need reset the table, you could delete the file.

 ## Credit